TESF Board of Trustees (current and future)

 While Beau serves as the TESF Chairman, the rest of this family — his father Ted and siblings Teddy, Laura, Rhett, and Jennie — serve as Trustees for TESF.

-Mike has served as the Director of the Turner Endangered Species Fund (TESF) and Turner Biodiversity Divisions (TBD) since he established both with Ted Turner and his family in 1997.
+Mike has served as the Director of the Turner Endangered Species Fund (TESF) and an advisor to Turner Biodiversity Divisions (TBD) since he established both with Ted Turner and his family in 1997.

 Mike has played a key role in wolf conservation and recovery.
 From 1986–1994, he was the Field Coordinator for the Red Wolf Recovery Program.
 He was also instrumental in the return of gray wolves to the Greater Yellowstone Ecosystem, serving as Project Leader for the wolf restoration effort from its inception in 1994 until 1997 when he left the National Park Service to establish TESF and TBD.